-Send the CB-command that selects the baud rate you want to use.
-The table on the left shows the CB-command settings for different baud rates.
+Send the CB-command that selects the baud rate you wish.
+The table on the left shows the CB-command settings for different baud rates with no parity and 1 stop bit.

 For example, to change the baud rate to 115200, at the ">" prompt in the communication window, type cb811 then press the Enter key.